vtudorache/PrimeNumberCmdlet/README.md

 # PrimeNumberCmdlet
-PowerShell Module Sample in C#
+This is a PowerShell module sample written in C#.
+It showns the main parts of a binary PowerShell module and cmdlets.